-NDF Characteristic Why these are important Current state of knowledge How to improve knowledge Management planAim of harvestQuotas these risks might be amplified if the wrong age and sex individuals are removed (e.g., by hunting females or young males).
+NDF Characteristic Why these are important Current state of knowledge How to improve knowledge Management plan Aim of harvest Quotas these risks might be amplified if the wrong age and sex individuals are removed (e.g., by hunting females or young males rather than by hunting males over the age of 7 years).
 Moreover, when offtakes rates are not known, especially illegal offtakes, this raises the level of uncertainty in the NDF development. differ widely.
 Some range States do not have management plans. and support from CITES, IUCN or other international conservation organisation, while international organisations are encouraged to provide support.
 Control of harvest: Harvesting in protected areas Harvesting in areas with strong tenure Open access harvesting Confidence in harvest management.
 Resource ownership and tenure can play an important role in determining the sustainability of harvests.
 If tenure and ownership are strong, the incentive for good management and regulation is likely to be greater.
 It is generally thought to be in the long-term best interests of those who own the resource to ensure that it is used in a sustainable manner.
 Consequently, greater confidence will be placed in the likely sustainability of the harvest if most harvest occurs in areas with strong resource ownership.
 When there is neither strong state, community, or private tenure, a system of open access prevails.
 In such cases there is no local control over the resource and a danger that there will be no incentive to regulate the harvest, resulting in a "free for all".
 There is great variability in land tenure systems between African lion range States, but each country should know the systems in place in areas where harvesting is known to take place.
 However, it is unlikely that all range States know where all harvesting takes place.
 This is primarily an internal issue for range States, who need to engage with national parks authorities, private landowners, and communities to better understand where harvesting activities are occurring in their countries.
 Range States that have not yet done so are recommended to identify all potential stakeholders (landowners involved in harvesting) to gather information on where harvesting is taking place and to identify who has control of it.
 Monitoring of harvest:Monitoring methodsConfidence in monitoring Monitoring offtakes is essential to ensuring the sustainability of any harvest.
 If the numbers of African lions removed are not known, it will be impossible to assess the impact on populations.
 Under CITES, all Scientific Authorities are required to monitor exports so that these can be halted or reduced if levels are thought to be detrimental to the survival of species, or the Many African lion range States monitor their offtakes very carefully, but some do not and, in these cases, it is not known how much information they have.
-The quality of the monitoring is not known for all countries, meaning that the confidence in reporting is not always clear.
-Direct monitoring of harvesting is the best option but may be expensive and time consuming to implement.
+The quality of the monitoring is not known for all countries, meaning that the Direct monitoring of harvesting is the best option but may be expensive and time consuming to implement.
 Alternatively qualitative indices may be used, which, if based on good local knowledge, can provide good indications of the effects of harvest.
-CITES Annual Report data can play an important role in monitoring, and better use of these data, along with